4549

 In a piece for The Diplomat last year, Nargiza Muratalieva argued that Kyrgyzstan’s external debt was just under $4 billion, with 43% owed to China’s EXIM bank.
 This figure makes up around 40% of Kyrgyzstan’s GDP, highlighting concerns from many analysts over the government’s ability to repay its debts.

-Andrew Gundal is a researcher and analyst covering Central Asia.
+Andrew Gundal is a contributing writer on Central Asian affairs.